0xh3xa/algorithms/README.md

 > Remark. keys may have associated data => can't just count up number of keys of each value

+* Goal.
+Sort an array a[] of N integers between 0 and R-1

 * Key-indexed counting demo

-    - Goal.
-Sort an array a[] of N integers between 0 and R-1

     - Count frequencies of each letter using key as index